Porsil/planet-match/README.md

 -   **Bugs**

     -   The flipCard and checkCards function would initially not work.
 Moving some of the variables to outside of the function fixed this.
-    -   If more than 2 cards are clicked in the 0.75 seconds before the checkCards function is invokes, then the game breaks as one card is left face up.
-This bug was fixed by creating an overlay that was called to cover the gameboard during the 0.75 seconds which meant the cards underneath the overlay could not be clicked.
+    -   If more than 2 cards are clicked in the time before the checkCards function is invoked, then the game breaks as only two cards return to being face down.
+This bug was fixed by creating an overlay that was called to cover the gameboard during the display time meaning the cards underneath the overlay could not be clicked.
 The bug was still occasionally present on an iPhone 12, so 10 milliseconds were added to the setTimeout for overlayOff in the flipCard function.
 This fixed the bug.

 -   **Validator Testing**